caravan4eg/rsschool-cv/cv.md

 ## 8. Languages

 I read English a lot.
 The level of language proficiency is at the B1 level.
-On frequent business trips, I learned Polish, I understand a little German and French.
+On frequent business trips, I learned Polish, I understand a little French and German.